pyenv/pyenv/README.md

     bats test
     bats/test/<file>.bats

+### Contributing

-Please feel free to submit pull requests and file bugs on the [issue tracker](https://github.com/pyenv/pyenv/issues).
+Feel free to submit pull requests and file bugs on the [issue tracker](https://github.com/pyenv/pyenv/issues).

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details on submitting changes.

 ### Version History

 See [CHANGELOG.md](CHANGELOG.md).

 ### License